apache/arrow/docs/source/format/Intro.rst

 element in the binary/string column.

 Binary and string types share the same physical layout.
-The one difference between them is that the string type is utf-8 binary and will produce an invalid result if the bytes are not valid utf-8.
+The one difference between them is that the string type is utf-8 binary and assumes to contain utf-8 encoded strings.

 The difference between binary/string and large binary/string is in the offset type.
 In the first case that is int32 and in the second it is int64.